qualityshepherd/playworldspodcast/assets/posts/stamfrod_bridge_01_pretty_girl.md

 title: Stamford Bridge - 01 Pretty Girl
 date: 2023-12-24
 tags: podcast, actual-play, named, stamford-bridge
 description: Jens awakes on the banks of the river Derwent.
-The Battle of Stamford Bridge is over... a battle of Harolds and Jens' Harold lost.
+The Battle of Stamford Bridge is over.
+It was a battle of Harolds and Jens' Harold has fallen.
 What now?
 image: https://playworldspodcast.com/assets/images/stamford_bridge/stamford_bridge_thumb.webp
 ---